The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 Resistance Type

-There are 4 different resistance types- Water, Air, Magnetic, and Hydraulic Piston.
+There are 4 different resistance types: Water, Air, Magnetic, and Hydraulic Piston.

-- Water resistance makes a lot less noise compared to the air resistance flywheel
+• Water resistance makes a lot less noise compared to the air resistance flywheel

-- Water resistance rowers provide an overall smoother rowing motion
+• Water resistance rowers provide an overall smoother rowing motion

 More Resistance Benefits

-A water resistance design is perfect for beginners or highly experienced rowers because it technically has an infinite amount of resistance levels.
-A beginner can start off slow and easy, then they can work their way up to higher experience levels.
+A water-resistance design is perfect for beginners and highly-experienced rowers because it technically has an infinite amount of resistance levels.

 For example, to start off easy you can fill the tank halfway with water and work your way up to a higher intensity.
 Once you are comfortable at this level, you can then increase the amount of water in the tank and increase your resistance level.